W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/In-class Labs/Lab 05 - Structs.md

 1. Can a struct contain functions?
 1. What does setting a member to private do?
 1. What does setting a member to public do?
-1. When declaring a variable whose data type is a class, you need to add what to the end?